rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 About habits and preferences.

 - **Do you like reading books?**
-  Yes, reading is one of my favorite ways to unwind and learn new things.
-I try to finish at least one book a month.
+Yes, I really enjoy reading books.
+It’s one of my favorite ways to relax (unwind) and explore new ideas.
+I find reading both entertaining and educational.

 - **How often do you read?**
-  I read daily, usually in the evenings for about an hour.
+I try to read every day, even if it’s just a few pages before bed.
+When I’m less busy, I spend more time reading novels or research articles.
 It's a habit that helps me escape from daily stress.

 - **Do you have many books at home?**
-  Yes, I have a small library with fiction and self-help books.
-I prefer physical copies over e-books for the feel of turning pages.
+Yes, I have a small bookshelf in my room filled mostly with non-fiction books about technology and self development.

 - **Do you prefer to buy books or borrow them?**
-  I usually buy them if they're favorites, but I borrow from libraries to try new genres without committing.
+I prefer to borrow books from the library whenever possible because it’s cost-effective and convenient.
+However, if I really love a book, I’ll buy it so I can keep it.

 - **What kinds of books do you like to read?**
-  I enjoy mystery novels because they keep me engaged with twists and turns.
-Non-fiction like biographies also inspires me.
+I really enjoy reading personal development books.
+I find them motivating and insightful, as they provide practical advice on how to improve various aspects of life, whether it's time management, mindset, or productivity.

 - **What is the best book you’ve ever read?**

-  "To Kill a Mockingbird" is my top pick for its powerful themes on justice and empathy.
-It changed how I view society.
+The best book I’ve ever read is Rich Dad Poor Dad by Robert Kiyosaki.
+It is a self development book.
+This book completely changed the way I think about money and finance.
+It talks about the financial philosophies of two figures in the author’s life—his biological father, whom he calls his "Poor Dad," and the father of his best friend, his "Rich Dad."
+The book emphasizes the importance of financial literacy, investing in assets, and the mindset shift from working for money to having money work for you.

 - **Is reading books a popular activity in your country?**
-  It's moderately popular, especially among young people with access to digital books.
-However, social media competes for attention.
+Yes, reading is quite popular, especially among students and older people.
+Book fairs also draw large crowds.

 - **Do you think electronic books are better than real books?**
-  E-books are convenient for travel, but real books offer a tactile experience that's hard to replace.
-It depends on the situation.
+I think both have their advantages.
+E-books are portable and perfect for traveling, but I still prefer a real book, the feel of holding a book, the smell of the pages, turning each page creates a more enjoyble reading experience for me.

 #### Childhood
 Reflecting on early years.